 Access Salford is a colleague network for disability, chronic illness, and neurodiversity.
 Members meet regularly in-person and online and are dedicated to making Salford a more equitable place for disabled, chronically ill, and neurodivergent people.
 The network is open to disabled colleagues, carers and allies who are passionate about promoting a positive culture of inclusion.
 If you're a member of staff and interested in joining the Access Salford, please get in touch by emailing AccessSalford@salford.ac.uk

-We asked members of Access Salford what Disability Pride meant to them and what they would like others to learn or take away from Disability Pride Month 2024.
+We asked members of Access Salford what Disability Pride meant to them.
 Here’s what they said:

 We're Here For You